ConfederacyOfGaia/Gaia/circle-of-twilight.md

 ***Night Eyes (6th level required).*** Your eyes become adept at seeing in darkness and at a distance.
 You gain darkvision up to 60 feet and you can see up to 1 mile away with no difficulty able to discern even fine details as though looking at something no more than 100 feet away from you

-***Owl's Wisdom.*** You have advantage on Wisdom checks.
+***Owl's Wisdom.*** You have advantage on Wisdom checks and saving throws.

 ***Powerful Build.*** Your physique becomes powerfully muscular.
-Your carrying capacity (including maximum load and maximum lift) is doubled, and you have advantage on Strength checks made to push, pull, lift, or break objects.
+Your carrying capacity (including maximum load and maximum lift) is doubled, and you have advantage on Strength checks.

 In addition, when you make a Strength-based attack, you gain a +2 bonus to damage rolls.